 To begin with, The Waste Land poem is divided into five sections.
 Being written after World War 1, we can say that Eliot used this form of structure in his poem as a metaphor of the modern culture that was a degraded mess.
 The First World War had left Europe in a social, political and economical mess.
 Eliot used this technique to represent all the mess that had been created over the war.
 From the first section of The Waste Land poem, ‘The Burial of the Dead’, we can see the recollections of the persona that are painful.
 This first part involves the dead, which is very critical in the poem of The Waste Land; it helps in showing the confrontation between the past and the present, a metaphor that points out how things have badly decayed over time.
 The persona just spends her time reading since she cannot do much.
 Politics have taken paralyzed every aspect of life.

 According to Eliot, the modern society of Waste Land has two types of people.
 They are seen through the people that crowd the London Bridge (Eliot, line 62-65).
 The descriptions in these lines are borrowed from Dante’s description of people in his poem Limbo.
 It represents dead people who are neither dead nor alive.
 The other category of people in Waste Land is also borrowed from Dante’s work and the description of people in the first level of hell.
 These people were born before Christ and thus have no knowledge of salvation.
 They can also not be saved.
 It is a representation of people living in the 20th century and they have no faith in anything.
 Their lack of faith is emphasized in a number of lines throughout the poem.
-In one of the scenes, the daughter of Thames claims that she cannot connect nothing with nothing (Eliot, line 301-302).
+In one of the scenes, the daughter of Thames claims that she cannot connect anything with anything (Eliot, line 301-302).
 Since she lacks faith, her life has no connections or faith.
 The story of the merchant in the poem also illustrates the lack of faith in the people of Waste Land.
 The merchants were the carriers of the secret of the vegetation cult in the country they lived in: the mythology in the main foundation of this poem.
 For the merchant described in this poem, he does not carry this secret.
 The merchant asks the protagonist to ask him to a weekend that is filled with homosexual debauchery instead of inviting him to secrets that life gives.

 The Waste Land poem is very complex and complicated.
 Many interpretations have been made concerning this poem, and it is very difficult to get two critics agreeing on the meaning of the poem.
 However, the meaning that one receives from a poem should be an individual choice.
 The poem can, however, be interpreted in three levels as it is wide and covers a lot.
 The three levels include the society, the human race and the person.
 From a personal level, we can conclude that Eliot sort to reveal his personal feelings and why he decided to write the poems.
 The society level of interpretation, one can get the relation between the poem and the society the poem was referring too.
 Mostly, it has to be England as he was born there and the poem was written after World War 1.
 From the human race level of interpretation, the poem talks more about the society and includes people living in that society, whether in the past, present or future (Thompson 144).
 It is very common to have common themes when analyzing a poem in terms of society level and the human level.
 These levels are usually integrated together in real life and in literary works, and thus, they usually end up being the same.